xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

   ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
   Windows 8, Windows 10
 - macOS Intel 64-bit: 10.13 or later
-- macOS Apple Silicon: 11.6 or later
+- macOS Apple Silicon 64-bit: 11.6 or later

 On GNU/Linux, QEMU requires the X11 libraries to be present.
 On Debian derived distribution they are already in the system; on RedHat & Arch derived